mhassan-hub/Spacetagram/README.md

 # Welcome to Spacetagram

   Spacetagram is an app to help share incredible photos from NASA’s Astronaut Picture of the Day(APOD) image API.
-You can checkout the live demo [here](https://spacetagramy.netlify.app/).
+You can checkout the live website [here](https://spacetagramy.netlify.app/).

 ## Accessability